oven-sh/bun/README.md

  comptime only_scan_imports_and_do_not_visit: bool,
 ```

-At runtime, Speedy chooses the appropriate JavaScript parser to use based on the `loader`.
+At runtime, Bun chooses the appropriate JavaScript parser to use based on the `loader`.
 In practical terms, this moves all the branches checking whether a parsing step should be run from inside several tight loops to just once, before parsing starts.

 #### Max out per-process file handle limit automatically, leave file handles open.